 | Short-term rental deposit / VAU/1560/2025 | RD 1312/2024 | Anonymised stays (no personal data) | Property Registry | February each year |

-The short-term rental deposit does not include personal guest data.
+The short-term rental deposit itself does not include personal guest data.
 It reports aggregate activity: dates, purpose, number of occupants.
-It does not replace Modelo 179 or the SES.HOSPEDAJES guest submissions.
+It does not replace the SES.HOSPEDAJES guest submissions.

-Every booking you manage through RegistroViajero already captures check-in and check-out dates and the number of guests: the same fields the annual deposit requires.
-When February arrives, the full year’s stay history is in your account, with no reconstructing it from emails or calendar exports.
+Every booking you manage through RegistroViajero already captures check-in and check-out dates and the number of guests: the same fields the annual deposit required.
+If the obligation returns in some form, the full year’s stay history would be in your account, with no reconstructing it from emails or calendar exports.

-The NRUA and purpose code (1–5) are the only fields you add by hand, since they depend on the nature of each booking rather than the guest registration form.
-Most tourist accommodation operators will declare purpose 1 (tourist/holiday) for all stays.
+The NRUA and purpose code (1–5) were the only fields to add by hand, since they depend on the nature of each booking rather than the guest registration form.
+Most tourist accommodation operators declared purpose 1 (tourist/holiday) for all stays.

 The short-term rental deposit was designed as a permanent annual commitment.
 After ruling 620/2026, whether it remains enforceable in future years awaits official clarification.
 Either way, the easiest way to avoid improvising later is to keep a clean booking record all year (precise check-in and check-out dates, accurate guest counts) so that in February you only need to export, format, and file.
 The data your RD 933/2021 digital check-in already collects is the same underlying dataset the deposit needs.